barny175/uploader/Uploader/Readme.md

 Todo
-- tests didn't find the error that delete didn't work
-- delete didn;t report any error in the client when it failed
 - it is possible to upload file without description
 - refresh list when file successfully uploaded
 - properly handle errors